20+

 The Problem We Were Asked to Solve

-The core data challenge: geospatial data arrived from multiple incompatible sources in different formats — public domain datasets from OGA, BGS, Marine Scotland, JNCC, NOC, GEBCO, and EMODNet; asset operator data from Shell, BP, and others; and ongoing Acorn project-specific survey deliverables.
+Storegga's Acorn Carbon Capture and Storage project spanned 6 distinct work areas across the North Sea, with geospatial data arriving from multiple incompatible sources: public-domain datasets, asset operator data from multiple operators, and ongoing project-specific survey deliverables.
 There was no common data standard, no cloud-accessible repository, and no mechanism for engineering teams, environmental specialists, and management to work from the same spatial picture.

 Project Details